Updated: June 2020

 - Fill out a complete profile.
 You never know where your next opportunity might come from.

 - Resist the urge to send mass requests for recommendations or endorsements.
-Be specific and ensure who ask has the knowledge to endorse your skills and talents.
+Be specific and ensure who you ask has the knowledge to endorse your skills and talents.

 - Contribute as much as possible in LinkedIn groups.
 They’re a great place to build relationships and raise awareness.

-Consumers now tell us want they want.
+Consumers now tell us what they want.
 A large part of prospecting is to know who your ideal clients are and know their needs.
 Facebook, Yelp, LinkedIn and Twitter make the research a lot easier.
 With a combination of keywords, titles, company name and location, you can use the Advanced Search on LinkedIn to discover the people you want to interact with.
 These are your prospects.

 Pinterest Etiquette Do’s and Dont’s